Leviticus 2 – The Grain Offering

 And every offering of your grain offering you shall season with salt; you shall not allow the salt of the covenant of your God to be lacking from your grain offering.
 With all your offerings you shall offer salt.

 i.
-As a preservative salt will arrest the normal operations of the flesh.
+As a preservative salt will slow or virtually stop the normal process of rot in meat.
 It is the nature of flesh to spoil, but salt-cured meats stay good.

 ii.
 Salt also spoke of friendship.
 According to ancient custom, a bond of friendship was established through the eating of salt.
 It was said that once you had eaten a man’s salt, you were his friend for life.
 God wanted every sacrifice to be a reminder of relationship.

 iii.
 Previously, God commanded that sacrifices do not contain honey (Leviticus 2:11).
 The command to include salt and exclude honey means God wants the sincerity of our service, not things made artificially sweet.
 “There is a kind of molasses godliness which I can never stomach.”
 (Spurgeon)